Blog

 5. Delivering high quality insights to executive sponsors and key stakeholders

-The first bit of good news is that the SAP Jam Collaboration platform does not share employee (or user) profile information with Google Analytics.
+The first bit of good news is that the SAP Work Zone Collaboration platform does not share employee (or user) profile information with Google Analytics.
 That gives us all a great sigh of relief when addressing the importance of data privacy and security standards.

 Examples of what Google Analytics does very well to enhance the SAP Jam reporting experience: